 How Your Doctor Determines Eligibility

 Eligibility for advanced therapies is complex and highly individual.
 The information below is a general educational guide only.
 It should not be used to self-assess or to draw conclusions about your own treatment.
-Please consult a specialist haematologist/oncologist at an authorised centre for a personalised evaluation.
+Please consult a specialist haematologist or oncologist for a personalised evaluation.

 Your Cancer Type

-CAR-T is approved for specific B-cell lymphomas and leukaemias.
-Your haematologist will confirm whether your cancer type is covered.
+CAR T-cell therapy is approved for specific B-cell cancers.
+Your haematologist will confirm whether your specific cancer type and subtype fall within the approved indications.
+Not all B-cell cancers are currently covered

 Prior Treatment History